 – Pieter Puijpe, Head of Telecom Media and Technology at ING Commercial Banking

-As interconnected devices become more commonplace, businesses of all kinds will enjoy higher levels of productivity and efficiency.
+As Internet of Things applications become more commonplace, businesses of all kinds will enjoy higher levels of productivity and efficiency.

 In fact, Elemica, a supply chain optimization company, used IoT to help them address volume issues with suppliers.
 Before IoT implementation, an employee would have to to drive miles out to gas tanks, check levels, and relay the information back to the supplier.
 Now, the company uses IoT applications to report real-time data to the supplier, even when the tank is thousands of miles away.
 Their tanks are constantly filled at their optimal levels, increasing productivity and lowering cost structure dramatically.
 This is just one example of the potential impact of connected devices.

 In the midst of a data revolution, IoT will provide a much-needed infrastructure to analyze and implement data in real time.
 This represents potential value for businesses ready to leverage the opportunity.
 All of these interconnected devices talking to each other leads to one major implication for businesses – more data.

 “The real value that the Internet of Things creates is at the intersection of gathering data and leveraging it.” – Daniel Burruss

 IoT technology will encourage businesses to adopt usage-based pricing models.
 As consumers gain increased connectivity, on-demand, pay-as-you-go pricing will become the norm.
 Organizations will need to adapt to usage-based pricing and all the back-office implications that come with it.
 Legacy systems will reveal themselves as obsolete, lacking the capabilities necessary to support new IoT products.